SteveCara/HousePricePrediction/README.md

 I completed some exploratory data analysis to better understand the data.
 It was clear that there were a number of missing ('NaN') values in the data and that some feature engineering would be required before training the model.
 I also investigated the correlations between some of the key metrics and the target feature 'SalePrice'.
 Some highlights are below.

+![Picture]
+![Picture]
+![Picture]

+## Feature Engineering

+The EDA revealed that some feature engineering would be required before use the data to train the model.
+I undertook the following steps:

+- Removed features with high proportions of missing values

+- Removed features with mostly single values

+- Rpelaced null and NaN values with the following:
+            - Numerical data: mean
+            - Ordinal data: a new value 'NA'
+            - Categorical data: mode

+- Ordinal mapping to assign numeric values to categorical data

+- Obtained dummy data

+## Model Building & Performance

+I split the data into a training (80%) and validation (20%) set using train_test_split.
+I created Random Forest and XGBoost models and optimised these using RandomizedSearchCV, using mean absolute error (mae) as the evaluation criteria.

+The XGBoost model was the best performing.

+- **XGBoost:** MAE = $16k
+- **RandomForest:** MAE = $18k

+I submitted predictions to the Kaggle.com Housing Prices Competition.
+The results currently sit in the top 7% of all submissions (as of 22.08.2020)